chomperoni/chomperoni/README.md

 #1 Silvamy Fan that can never spell anything right reward goes 2 ME !!
+i also like shadilver and shadamy!! or poly shadsilvamy!! its peak!!

 (CURENTLY WORKING ON A NEW STRAWPAGE, THIS ONE IS A PLACEHOLDER) https://chomperrrr.straw.page/